Trump administration faces criticism for response to coronavirus crisis

 The White House is requesting $2.5 billion in emergency funding, but Democrats say that’s not nearly enough and called the administration’s plan to handle the outbreak “shameful.”

-U.S. Secretary of Health and Human Services Alex Azar says the money would go towards developing a vaccine, protective equipment and preparing state and local public health departments for an outbreak.
+U.S. Secretary of Health and Human Services Alex Azar says the money would go toward developing a vaccine, protective equipment and preparing state and local public health departments for an outbreak.

 “Creating a new vaccine is really hard,” said Texas Republican Will Hurd.
 “So the fact that this might be done over eight or nine months’ time horizon is showing the speed at which people are taking this seriously.”